 The practice is open 08:00 - 18:30.The phone lines are open 08:30 - 18:30.

+Practice Update – Temporary Phone Line Closure The ‘Commitment to Carers’ conference – Wednesday 11th June 2025 BANK HOLIDAY PRESCRIPTION REQUESTS BANK HOLIDAY CLOSURES – Where to go for advice during this time?
 World Cancer Day – Tuesday 4th February 2025 CLOSURE – Wednesday 22 January 2025 Our Christmas Carol Service Success!
-CHRISTMAS COLOURING COMPETITION You, Me & COPD roadshow COVID 19 SPRING BOOSTER PROGRAMME Cost Of Living Crisis – Helpful Links The Effects of Social Media on Mental Health Kooth & Qwell mental health support The reading womb
+CHRISTMAS COLOURING COMPETITION You, Me & COPD roadshow COVID 19 SPRING BOOSTER PROGRAMME

 In the unfortunate event that a person has passed away, there are three things that must be done in the first few days;